Apple App Store Fees vs Stripe: Stripe Integration for iOS and Avoiding Apple’s App Store Commission

 Stripe payments’ links work across iOS, Android, desktop, and web, allowing for easier provision of a seamless user experience on any device—not only within Apple’s ecosystem.

-A 2025 court decision forced Apple to permit developers to offer external payment links with no excessive fees or annoying pop-ups.
-Developers now have the legal right to offer alternatives.
+A 2025 court decision was a game changer for iOS developers, forcing Apple to permit external payment links with no excessive fees or annoying pop-ups.
+Developers now have the legal right to offer alternatives and optimize pricing or revenue strategy outside Apple’s longstanding model.

 No dependence on Apple’s tools